Cognigy/Documentation/docs/en/docs/ai/nodes/basic/code/overview.md

 ## Description
 <div class="divider"></div>

 Code Nodes enable a Flow creator to execute custom JavaScript or TypeScript code within the Flow.
 The editor has full IntelliSense and exposes all Cognigy objects and actions.
 For better performance, the TypeScript code will be transpiled when the node is saved.
-If the transpilation fails the code will be saved and an error icon will appear in the top right corner of the Code Node, indicating that there is a potential issue with the code.
+If the transpilation fails, the code will be saved and an error icon will appear in the top right corner of the Code Node, indicating that there is a potential issue with the code.

 The execution of the Code Node will be synchronous, the Flow will continue after the Code Node has finished executing.